 At conclusion of the voting period, the top five finalists will be selected and notified.

-- The top five finalists, as selected by the judges and will be notified via email
+- The top four finalists, as selected by the judges and will be notified via email

 - Winners will be announced to the public